rondayan42/requiem-wiki/README.md

 A static, searchable rebuild of the 2009 community wiki for Requiem: Bloodymare / Desiderium Mortis.

 - Input: archived HTML mirrors in `requiem-wiki.org/` and `dridriou.free.fr/`.
 - Output: modern static site in `site/` with new CSS, header, and client‑side search.
+Articles are sharded under `site/pages/` (e.g. `site/pages/A/...`, `site/pages/0-9/...`) so no folder exceeds GitHub’s 1000-file listing limit.
 - Dead/archival error pages are skipped automatically.
 - Categories are rebuilt from the original pages and enhanced with a curated taxonomy (Equipment, Weapons, Classes, Skills, Quests, Monsters, Character, World, Downloads, Consumables, Guides).
 Breadcrumbs show an article’s categories.